ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 ### TC-29: Picture field allows different image formats

-**Description:**  Verify that the picture field can be used to upload images in diferent formats (jpg, png, gif, webm, etc) **Preconditions:**
+**Description:**  Verify that the picture field can be used to upload images in different formats (jpg, png, gif, webm, etc) **Preconditions:**
 - User has navigated to https://demoqa.com/automation-practice-form
 - All required fields filled with valid defaults